Mayo Clinic Care Network Content

 Coping and support

-Living with any chronic illness can be difficult, and it's normal to feel angry, depressed or discouraged at times.
-Parkinson's disease, in particular, can be profoundly frustrating, as walking, talking and even eating become more difficult and time-consuming.
+Living with any chronic illness can be hard, and it's common to feel angry, depressed or discouraged at times.
+Parkinson's disease can be profoundly frustrating as walking, talking and even eating become more difficult and time-consuming.

 Depression is common in people with Parkinson's disease.
-But antidepressant medications can help ease the symptoms of depression, so talk with your doctor if you're feeling persistently sad or hopeless.
+But antidepressant medicines can help ease the symptoms of depression.
+Talk with your healthcare team if you have feelings of sadness or hopelessness that don't go away.

 Although friends and family can be your best allies, the understanding of people who know what you're going through can be especially helpful.
 Support groups aren't for everyone.
 However, for many people with Parkinson's disease and their families, a support group can be a good resource for practical information about Parkinson's disease.